Grant-in-Aid Awards

 About the award

 Awards are made on a competitive basis, and for research specific to the IHRCA’s collections.
+In considering these applications, the committee will center those which develop a diversity of ideas and understudied histories, and/or employ new methodologies of archival research.

 Details, availability, and terms

-Researchers receiving an IHRCA Grant-in-Aid Award will be expected to:
+Researchers receiving an IHRCA Grant-in-Aid Award will be expected to

-- be in residence for 5 working days or more
+- be in residence for 5 working days,

 - donate a copy of resulting print publications

 The award is open to international applicants.
 We are not able to provide visa assistance to our international awardees.
+Please note: depending on tax treaty benefits, non-US taxpayer recipients may be subject to reporting and withholding requirements.

 Who may apply

-Selection criteria
+Selection criteria and schedule

 Application materials

-- Estimated dates of residency
+- estimated dates of residency, and

-- Current curriculum vitae (CV), résumé, portfolio, or similar
+Current curriculum vitae (CV), résumé, portfolio, or similar